nre-learning/nrelabs-curriculum/lessons/fundamentals/lesson-17-git/stage2/guide.md

 ## Your First Commit

 Now that we have all our desired changes in staging we can create our first commit!
-A commit is a way of marking a particular state of a repository, saying "I would like to remember what things were like at this point in time, so I can go back to it if I need to.
+A commit is a way of marking a particular state of a repository, saying "I would like to remember what things were like at this point in time, so I can go back to it if I need to".
 Often, a commit is made when a developer makes a meaningful change to some code, or an NRE updates a YAML file with a new set of variables for a switch install.
 No matter the use case, **the commit is king** - if it's not in a commit, Git isn't permanently tracking that change yet.

 Once we've used `git add` to include all the changes we want to commit into staging, we can use `git commit` to save those changes in a commit.

 ```
-git commit -m "My first commit!"
+git commit -m "Adding new interface configuration file"
 ```
 <button type="button" class="btn btn-primary btn-sm" onclick="runSnippetInTab('linux1', this)">Run this snippet</button>